 If your window catches a lot of direct sunlight, using dark or blackout curtains will prevent the rays from overheating your room during the hours when the sun is most active.
 Otherwise, your room might turn into an impromptu greenhouse.

+You can also change the settings of your ceiling fan according to the season.
 Did you know ceiling fans have two modes?
 Depending on the way the blades turn, they can either create a breeze or force the warm air down (hot air always travels up).

 Due to the principle of warm air rising, the air at your feet is less hot than at the ceiling.
 You can disassemble your bed and put the mattress on the floor or try a night without a mattress, if you don’t mind hard surfaces, and see if it makes a difference.

 During hotter days, you can also sleep on the floor if your ground is made up of tiles.
 This is a good way to beat the heat.
 Tiles usually feel cool and will make sleeping more comfortable, again if you can manage with hard surfaces.

 There’s nothing more natural and cool than night air.
 You can take advantage of the night air and open the windows or a door.
 If it’s raining, you can open the windows enough to let the cool air in but not to let the rain in.
 The air will make your room colder during the rainy season.